Multiplicative Reweighting for Robust Neural Network Optimization: Training with Multiplicative Reweighting

-For updating $\theta$, we perform a full epoch of batched gradient updates with mini-batch size $B$ using the weighted loss in \cref{eq:min_weight_loss} according to $p_t$, the distribution at time $t$.
-Updating $\theta$ this way leads to changes in the magnitude of updates over the different mini-batches.
-To keep the learning rate quite stable between mini-batches, we normalize the update by the sum of all weights $\sum_{i\in B_m^t} p_{t,i}$ in the mini-batch $B_m^t$.
+To update $\theta$, we use a full epoch of batched gradient updates with mini-batch size $B$ using the weighted loss (as in \cref{eq:min_weight_loss}) according to $p_t$, the distribution at epoch $t$.
+Using the a weighted loss version leads to variations in the magnitude of updates over different mini-batches.
+To keep the learning rate stable across mini-batches, we normalize the update by the sum of weights $\sum_{i\in B_m^t} p_{t,i}$ in the mini-batch $B_m^t$, where $m$ is the mini-batch index at epoch $t$.

-For updating the probability $p_{t}$ of the examples at epoch $t$, we use the weights $w_{t}$ that are calculated using the MW update (based on the DNN weights in the previous epoch) and simply normalize them to make $p_{t}$ a distribution.
+For updating the probability $p_{t}$ of the examples at epoch $t$, we use the weights $w_{t}$ that are calculated using the MW update (based on the DNN parameters in the previous epoch) and project them to the constrained domain to make $p_t$ a valid distribution.
+The weights for $t+1$ are updated according to all available loss history including $\ell(\theta_{t}^{N/B})$.
 In the MW step, we have the step-size $\eta$ that controls the non-uniformity of the distribution.
-Note that the MW update requires $l_i(\theta)$ for $1\leq i \leq N$ so an additional forward pass is performed at the end of each epoch.
+Note that the MW update requires $\ell_i(\theta)$ for $1\leq i \leq N$ so an additional forward pass is performed at the end of each epoch.
+While it is true that simple methods for handling label noise—such as Mixup, random weighting, and label smoothing—introduce negligible additional computational overhead, other approaches like Co-Teaching \cite{han2018co} and Meta-Weight \cite{shu2019meta} require training two models in parallel, and Arazo et al. \cite{arazo2019unsupervised} involves additional forward passes.
+An empirical evaluation of training time is provided in \cref{tab:time}.

+For avoiding learning degenerated probability such that few examples have high probability, we limit the highest possible probability by adding to \cref{eq:min_weight_loss} a linear constrain of the form $p_i < \frac{\mu}{N}$ for all $i$, and for a given parameter $\mu$.

+To maintain the linear constraint, we use a projection algorithm which projects the probabilities that were derived from the recent MW update step into a limited domain in the simplex with non-degenerated probabilities.
+In the supplementary material attached to this paper, we present \cref{alg:projection}, where we detail the procedure of projecting the raw weighting $w_i$ to the constrained simplex with respect to the KL-divergence \cite{warmuth2008randomized,koolen2010hedging}.
+First, the weights are normalized to be in the simplex, then all the excess mass of weights with more than $\mu/N$ weight is redistributed according to the magnitude of the rest of the weights.
+In this way we redistribute the excess mass in a way that changes the least the value of the original KL-divergence of the distribution achieved by MW while maintaining the maximal weight constrain.
+The process is performed iteratively until all weights are below the chosen threshold and its total complexity is $O(N^2)$.

+In \cref{sec:exp}, we explore the need of the projection and find that the weights are in the desired range without the projection and thus in practice it is not required.
+Practically, the network does not assign significantly lower losses to a small set of examples during a long period of the training.
+We suspect the reason for it is the training's stochasticity which induces high loss variability across epochs.